RootOfAllEvil16/SpringSample/README.md

 # SpringSample
 Group creator

-You can add people to groups (for example, create list for university/work)
+You can create contacts and add it to groups (for example, create list for university/work)